The loss of tracking data and its impact on the ad industry

 To be fair, it’s not like Big Tech is outright stealing.
 In today’s Internet, users “freely” give up their data in exchange for access to Google apps and other Big Tech tools.
 People don’t want to pay for these platforms, so they hand over their data as the ticket to play.
 Some users don’t even realize their data is being collected or how valuable it is.

 Whether users are aware of it, data collection (and abuse) is basically built into the core of how today’s Internet operates.
-Apps need money; they get that money by harvesting data and using it to sell highly targeted ad space on their platforms.
+Platforms need money; they get that money by harvesting data and using it to sell highly targeted ad space on their platforms.

 But Big Tech’s source of power is also its greatest weakness: What happens if that data starts to dry up?